BMEngineeR/CRSDataShare/README.md

 - Access Method: `readRDS()` function in R

 ### Description
-This is a publicly available scRNA-seq dataset from a Nature Immunity 2022 publication related to Cytokine Release Syndrome.
+This is a publicly available scRNA-seq dataset from a Nature Immunity 2022 publication related to CRS.
 The dataset has been processed and stored as a Seurat object.

 ### Detailed Analysis
 - **Object class**: Seurat